athyk/Nertivia.py/README.md

 # Nertivia.py

-This is a Python API Wrapper for the Nertiva chat platform.
-The replaces the deprecated Nertivia.py api wrapper.
+This is the official Python API Wrapper for the Nertiva chat platform.

 Support Server: https://nertivia.net/i/npy